 Over time, degeneration of the facet joints in your lower back can result in the formation of a fluid-filled sac called a synovial cyst.
 These cysts are benign, but if they put pressure on the spinal canal they can, like bone spurs, cause symptoms of spinal stenosis.

 5. Disc degeneration may lead to pain from micro-motion

 Disc degeneration in your spine can create excessive micro-motion at a vertebral level and lead to lower back pain, a condition termed degenerative disc disease.

 - Low back pain that generally worsens with sitting.

 - Certain types of activity usually worsen low back pain, especially bending, lifting, and twisting.

 - Walking, and even running, may actually feel better than prolonged sitting or standing.

 - Patients generally feel better if they change positions frequently, and lying down is usually most comfortable.

-With a better understanding of the pain associated with motion segment disorders, you can better describe your symptoms and help your doctors more accurately identify the specific cause of the pain.
+With a better understanding of the pain associated with motion segment disorders, you can better describe your symptoms.
+This may help your doctor more accurately identify the specific cause of your pain.